 Joining the DAR does not require an interest in genealogy, but it helps to have knowledge of your ancestry.
 To determine your eligibility, you will need to gather documents for yourself, your parents, grandparents, and possibly great-grandparents.
 With 94 chapters in Pennsylvania, the Pennsylvania State Society Daughters of the American Revolution (PSSDAR) has volunteers who can assist you if you need help with your research.

 Please visit the National Society Daughters of the American Revolution "How to Join" page.

-The chapter participates twice a year at the U.S. Federal District Court House with a Naturalization Ceremony.
-We welcome these immigrants as United States Citizens with the presentation of an American Flag and refreshments.
-Annually in March, we present a DAR Good Citizens monetary award to a selected senior from one of the participating area high schools.
+The chapter participates twice a year in a naturalization ceremony at the U.S. Federal District Court House.
+We welcome immigrants as United States citizens with the presentation of an American Flag and refreshments.
+Annually in March, we present a DAR Good Citizens scholarship award to a selected senior from one of the participating area high schools.
 This award rewards the qualities of good citizenship.
 The student is selected for several qualities: dependability, which includes truthfulness, loyalty, and punctuality; service, which includes cooperation, courtesy, and consideration of others; and patriotism, which includes unselfish interest in family, school, community, and nation to an outstanding degree.
-In May, American History awards are presented to graduating high school seniors with the highest average in American History in eight schools in the county.
+In May, DAR American History awards are presented to graduating high school seniors with the highest average in American history in eight schools in the county.